Developmental Coordination Disorder (DCD/Dyspraxia)

-Developmental Coordination Disorder is a condition in which a child struggles with activities that seem easy for others, which require motor skills such as tying shoes, writing, or catching a ball.
+Developmental Coordination Disorder is a condition in which a child struggles with activities that seem easy for others, which require motor skills such as tying their shoes, writing, or catching a ball.
 During playtime, it becomes challenging for them to join the games that require quick movement.
-Even if they understand what to do, their body has difficulty following the instructions, which can be challenging.
+Even if they understand what to do, their body has difficulty following instructions, which can be challenging.
 It is also known as Dyspraxia.
-DCD/Dyspraxia is a childhood condition, and it also tend to persist into adulthood.
+DCD/Dyspraxia is a childhood condition that can persist into adulthood.

 The diagnosis of DCD/Dyspraxia can be made by healthcare professionals, including occupational therapists, physiotherapists, and developmental pediatricians.